Continuing Education

 • multiple trauma-focused continuing education trainings, including trainings focused on EMDR, Brainspotting, and Somatic Experiencing

-• completing continuing education courses on topics related to religious trauma offered by Religious Trauma Institute, Empathy Paradigm, and Reclamation Collective
+• completing continuing education courses on topics related to religious trauma offered by Religious Trauma Institute, Empathy Paradigm, Reclamation Collective, and others

 • continuing education regarding the latest research related to religious harm